Get Involved

 Brain Bee Committee:

-• The role of the Brain Bee Committee is to help put on a Brain Bee, a competition that high school students can participate in to test their knowledge on the various facets of neuroscience, and a Brain Bee workshop at Rice.
+• The role of the Brain Bee Committee is to help put on a Brain Bee, a competition that high school students across the state can participate in to test their knowledge on the various facets of neuroscience, and a Brain Bee workshop at Rice.
 You will work with fellow Brain Bee Committee members and an EVP on this initiative.

 NeuroCamp Committee: